 A fibrous capsule often covers benign tumors and relatively few of the tumor cells are actively growing.
-Some common benign tumors of dogs are the lipomas or fatty tumors that form under the dog’s skin (usually when they are too chubby) and the cauliflower-like papillomas that form within the skin.
-Under the microscope, the cells of these tumors look very much like normal tissue.
-The borders of these tumors are usually regular making them easy to remove surgically.
+Some common benign tumors of dogs are the lipomas or fatty tumors that form under the skin of dog’s (usually when they are too chubby) .
+Another type are the cauliflower-shaped papillomas that form within the skin and protrude out as "warts".
+Under a microscope, the cells of these tumors look very much like normal tissue.
+The borders of these tumors are usually regular and well-defined making them easy to remove surgically.
 Skin tumors on cats tend to be much more worrisome.
-Some turn out to be the dangerous fibrosarcomas associated with prior vaccinations.
+Some turn out to be the dangerous fibrosarcomas associated with prior over-vaccination.

-Before your vet removes skin tumors he/she will clip its coat off close to the skin and make the area as free of bacteria as possible.
+Before your vet removes skin tumors he/she will clip its fur coat off close to the skin and make the area as free of bacteria as possible.
 I usually send owners home with a surgical marker to mark the position of even the smallest tumors.
-One may be largest, but it is uncommon for their to be just one papilloma or lipoma on your pet and it is exasperating for owners and veterinarians alike to find others a few month after the initial surgery.
+The one the client brought be pet in to have removed may be largest, but it is uncommon for there to be just one papilloma or lipoma on your pet.
+It is exasperating for pet owners and veterinarians alike to find others a few weeks or months after the initial surgery.

-Every veterinarian has a technique they are most comfortable with.
-I personally do not like to take dogs deep for this surgery.
-It is possible to just heavily tranquilize them and infiltrate the area of the tumor with a combination of xylocaine (Novocaine) and epinephrine just before the procedure.
+Every veterinarian has techniques they are most comfortable with.
+I personally do not like to take dogs into deep anethesia for the removal of these superficial tumors.
+It is possible to just heavily tranquilize the pet and infiltrate the area surrounding the tumor with a combination of local anethetic ( xylocaine [ Novocaine]) and epinephrine just before and during the procedure.
 This both numbs the area and stops loss of blood.
-Then the tumors can be easily removed with a scalpel and the incision sutured - with a drain if need be.
+Then the tumors can be easily removed with a scalpel or electrosurgical unit , the incision sutured and a drain added if need be.
 I generally freeze or cauterize off small papillomas.
 I have never had a tumor of this type regrow.
 Lipomas or benign fatty tumors are present just under the skin.
-They are only found on chubby dogs.
+They are considerably more common in dogs than in cats.
+I have only seen them on chubby dogs.
 They are not a threat to your pet's health.
-If the dog looses sufficient weight, these tumors shrink on their own.
-Because they are invariably encapsulated they are quite easy to remove.
-Lipomas that have grown around nerves or large blood vessels are considerably more difficult to remove (and may be wiser to leave alone as long as possible.)
-But the outcomes are usually good if sufficient care is taken to preserve the nerves and blood vessels in the area of the lipoma.
+If the dog looses sufficient weight, these tumors willshrink on their own.
+Because they are invariably encapsulated and have little blood supply, they are quite easy to remove.
+Lipomas that have grown around nerves or large blood vessels are considerably more difficult to remove (and it may be wiser to leave them alone as long as possible.)
+But even with these, the outcomes are usually good if sufficient care is taken to preserve the nerves and blood vessels in the area of the lipoma.
 Your veterinarian can do a simple microscopic test in the office to confirm that the tumor is a simple lipoma.
-Lipomas are considerably less common in cats.

-Cancers that move often become trapped in the sieve-like structure of the lungs, liver, bone marrow and kidneys.
-When they do, the symptoms that we see are do to the physical destruction of these organs more than to the tumor cells themselves (see the tests).
+Cancers that move often become trapped in the sieve-like structures of the lungs, liver, bone marrow and kidneys.
+When they do, the symptoms that we see are due to the physical destruction of these organs as the tumor grows and crowds out healthy cells.
+Not anything toxic the tumor cells produe (see the tests).
 Metastatic tumors are usually highly vascular.
-That is, they are rich in blood vessels to supply the nutrients that fast-growing tumor cells require.
+That is, they are rich in blood vessels to supply the nutrients that the fast-growing tumor cells require.

 Some of these chemicals cause the cells genetic code (DNA) to mutate and so are called mutagens.
 Physical agents (radiation, asbestos, etc.) can also cause cancer through chronic irritation and inflammation.
 Certain tumor-causing viruses have also been found to cause cancer in animals.
 Often cancer results from the combined effects of genetics, physical and chemical carcinogens.
 Your pet's immune system plays an important role in detecting and eliminating new cancers.